 In this flux state, I was basically a blob of confused play-doh with a mp3 player.
 Ready, willing and able to accept whichever trend, sound or subculture offered me the best chance of an identity.
 I was desperate for a calling card, my “thing”, something to give me a raison d'etre in the wilderness of state education.
 Alf, the older cousin mentioned in the diary entry, become my cultural gateway.

 Alf was born in 1978, meaning he was a teenager during the glory days of Guns N’ Roses and Skid Row, and was more than happy to introduce the glorious significance of these bands to me.
-From the age of nine or ten, I’d leave the adults downstairs discussing their garden centers, and spend the slow three or four hours after Sunday lunches in his room (the door to which, incidentally, was painted on each side with the reversible Use Your Illusion album cover).
+From the age of nine or ten, I’d leave the adults downstairs discussing their garden centres, and spend the slow three or four hours after Sunday lunches in his room (the door to which, incidentally, was painted on each side with the reversible Use Your Illusion album cover).

 In that hallowed space it was gradually indoctrinated in me that cool meant long glossy hair, tight leather trousers, male falsettos, sassy androgyny, expensive sounding drum-fills and cowbells.
 I didn’t have an older brother to go skateboarding with, the football team didn’t want me, and there were no long chats with dad about the acid house days.
 In that space, shrieking vocals and screaming guitar solos were the first taste I had of an alternative culture.
 Something dangerous, something sexy.
-What I didn’t realize was, I was falling in love with a culture that had already died.
+What I didn’t realise was, I was falling in love with a culture that had already died.
 By the time I first listened to Appetite for Destruction, Axl Rose had already looked like a Mick Hucknall Ziggy Marley hybrid for at least five years.
 Nirvana had won.
 That was, until 2003 happened.

 My cousin Alf with Slash from Guns N’Roses.